jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/frame-grabbers.rst

 one is ``/dev/video1``) depends on the order the grabbers are plugged in.
 To have a consistent ordering, always plug the frame grabbers in the same order, e.g. first the left channel and then the right channel.
-Alternatively, you can setup ``udev`` rules to automatically assign a device name for a specific frame grabber identified by serial number (see below).
+Alternatively, you can set up ``udev`` rules to automatically assign a device name for a specific frame grabber identified by serial number (see below).